smileyface12349/old-fashioned-orcs/README.md

 "A Totally Generic Platformer" is a totally generic platformer.
 It's just a generic, average platformer with nothing special.
 You have been warned.

 ## A Code Jam
-This game was created as part of the Python Discord Summer Code Jam 2022!
-In this competition, individuals are randomly allocated 4 other teammates and given a week to make something that fits a theme.
+This game was created as part of the Python Discord Summer Code Jam 2022.
+In this competition, individuals are randomly allocated 4 other teammates and given just over a week to make something that fits a theme.

 This year, the theme was "It's not a bug, it's a feature".